Yo-kai Watch (manga): Background and release

 Yo-kai Watch was written and illustrated by Noriyuki Konishi, a Japanese writer from Nagasaki Prefecture, previously known for his work on manga adaptations of series such as AM Driver and Mushiking: King of the Beetles.
 At the time of the Yo-kai Watch franchise's announcement, the manga, among other media, had already been planned in an attempt to make the franchise long-lasting.

 The series first began serialization in CoroCoro Comic, published by Shogakukan, on December 15, 2012, over 5 months before the release of the first Yo-kai Watch video game.
 The series ended serialization on April 21, 2023.

-In April 2015, Viz Media announced that they would start publishing Yo-kai Watch in English under their Perfect Square imprint, starting September later the same year, in conjunction with the release of other Yo-kai Watch media and merchandise.
+In April 2015, Viz Media announced that it would start publishing Yo-kai Watch in English under their Perfect Square imprint, starting September later the same year, in conjunction with the release of other Yo-kai Watch media and merchandise.
 A trailer for the English series was uploaded to the official Yo-kai Watch YouTube channel later on October 5.
 As a teaser to the series' release, Viz Media distributed samples of the series' first volume through some retailers as a part of Halloween ComicFest 2015.

 In North America, the first two volumes of the series were released on November 2, after pre-orders were made available on October 27.

 There is a separate English translation in Singapore, published by Shogakukan Asia.

 Volumes

 Currently the ISBNs reflect the versions released in the US.

-There was a special edition of Volume 1, released with a Yo-kai medal, in Singapore.
+There was a special edition of Volume 1, released with a Yo-kai Medal, in Singapore.

+Kazé publishes it in Spain and France.